Understanding the options 'Comments Cooldown' and 'Token Expire'

 It never happens.
 So we thought it made sense to use this normal, human, behaviour to our advantage and block automated spambots from posting to a page.

 And this is the cooldown feature.
-It's the part of the Comments SPAM module
+It's the part of the Comments SPAM feature.

 After a page is loaded, a visitor must wait X seconds before being allowed to post to a site.
 The unique token they "received" (they didn't actually personally received anything - it's embedded within the comments form) has a cooldown period assigned to it.